schielb/schielb-gps-sdr-sim/README.md

 ```

 This program can run both the generation of the sdr radio data and the application of the actual sdr.
 A look behind the scenes and all the different commands (if you would like to modify the script) can be found in the README in the osqzss-gpr-sdr-sim folder.

+## Hardware

+Something like a smartphone might be too smart to get fooled by a spoofed GPS signal, so I had to get some dumber hardware.

+Specifically I looked for a simple USB GPS antenna, a good and inexpensive one being [the VK-162 G-Mouse here on Amazon](https://www.amazon.com/VK-162-G-Mouse-External-Navigation-Raspberry/dp/B01EROIUEW).
+This will just plug into a computer and start uploading NMEA messages based on any GPS transmissions it receives.
+While these can simply be read on a terminal using something like ```sudo cat /dev/<usb port>```, I used an open source python GPS gui, found at https://github.com/semuconsulting/PyGPSClient The instructions for installing and using this repository are on its readme.
+If you are using Windows, you can just use the u-center app [here](https://www.u-blox.com/en/product/u-center).
+Each of these should be able to automatically detect the G-mouse module, and you can start reading its NMEA messages and get a visual image of where you "are" in the world.